A LADYBOWER RESERVOIR WALK GUIDE

 Walking around the reservoir is a popular activity, however, it’s also possible to cycle.
 You can pick up some rental bikes from the Upper Derwent Visitor Centre if you’d prefer this option.

-Whilst we believe that the Ladybower and Lee Wood Circular is the very best Ladybower Reservoir walk, we totally appreciate that some people may be looking for an easy walk or something a little more challenging.
+Whilst I strongly believe that the Ladybower and Lee Wood Circular is the very best walk, I totally appreciate that some people may be looking for an easy walk or something a little more challenging.

 Below are some alternative routes which are worth considering.